adrianms509/MicroHack/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/resources/challenge-3/Postgres/README.md

 2. Connect via SQLPlus on the oracle database and create in our case a small demo table for the test case.

+__The following table creation can be skipped if the addressess table will be used!__
 ~~~bash
 ## Create the oracle_table